srizzling/BehatPresentation/slides/forth.md

 ##What does a feature file look like?

 <pre><code data-trim>

-Feature: Serve coffee
+Feature: Jira integration
-  In order to earn money
+    In order to facilitate the authoring of Behat features by non-developers As a developer
-  Customers should be able to
-  buy coffee at all times

-Scenario: Buy last coffee
-  Given there are 1 coffees left in the machine
+    I want to write an extension to load features from Jira issues.

+Scenario: Load Me!
+    Given I am a Jira issue
-  And I have deposited 1 dollar
+    And I contain a Behat feature
-  When I press the coffee button
+    When I am loaded by JiraExtension
-  Then I should be served a coffee
+    Then I should parsed by Gherkin

 </code></pre>

 Can write in **any** language.
 Even **Pirate**

 <pre><code data-trim>
-Ahoy matey!: Serve coffee
+Ahoy matey!: Jira integration
-  In order to earn money
+    In order to facilitate the authoring of Behat features by non-developers As a developer
-  Customers should be able to
-  buy coffee at all times
+    I want to write an extension to load features from Jira issues.

-Heave to: Buy last coffee
+Heave to:  Load Me!
-  Gangway! there are 1 coffees left in the machine
+    Gangway!
+I am a Jira issue
-  Aye I have deposited 1 dollar
+    Aye I contain a Behat feature
     Blimey!
-I press the coffee button
+I am loaded by JiraExtension
-  Let go and haul should be served a coffee
+    Let go and haul I should parsed by Gherkin
 </code></pre>